Pawarkunal/Spark-streaming-pipeline-kafka-mongo/README.md

 - Apache Spark 3.5+
 - Access to Confluent Cloud (or Kafka cluster)
 - MongoDB instance
-- Google Cloud Platform account (for GCS)
+- Google Cloud Platform account (for GCS, Dataproc)
 - Java 8+ (for Spark)

 ## ⚙️ Installation and Configuration